wp-plugins/agp-font-awesome-collection/readme.txt

 * **font_size** – allow to set icon size, positive digital value with "px"
 * **color** – allow to set icon color with HEX color value

-Also you are able to add simple icon right from the TinyMCE WISIWING editor via "FA" button at the action bar.

 More info you can find on the [screenshots](https://wordpress.org/plugins/agp-font-awesome-collection/screenshots/) and [FAQ](https://wordpress.org/plugins/agp-font-awesome-collection/faq/) tabs.